anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

     },
     print_impact=False,
 ):
+    """
-    """Information Gain (IG) is another powerful technique for feature selection analysis.
+    Information Gain (IG) is another powerful technique for feature selection analysis.
 Information gain is calculated by comparing the entropy of the dataset before and after a transformation (introduction of attribute in this particular case).
 Similar to IV calculation, each category is a bin for categorical attributes, while numerical attributes need to be split into categories.